I Never Promised You a Rose Garden (film): Production

 Eventually Bibi Andersson played Dr. Fried, while Kathleen Quinlan played Deborah.
 Quinlan auditioned twice for the film but refused a third audition saying she had done as well as she could; Quinlan was cast anyway.

 All references to Judaism were removed, including the storyline of the vicious cruelty Deborah suffered from anti-Semitic peers, so that her childhood bout with urethral cancer becomes the sole reason for Deborah's "retreat from reality".
 In an interview, Greenberg stated that the references to Judaism were removed because the producers were "terrified."
 The author added that the characterizations of mental illness in the film "stank on ice."

 Deborah's name is changed from Blau (which means "blue" in German, and parallels the author's pseudonym "Green") to Blake.
 Another major theme of the book, Deborah's artistic talent which flourished in spite of her illness, was reduced to a scene in which she scribbles childishly on a drawing pad.
 The Kingdom Of Yr is portrayed on-screen, as are some of its gods, but never seen in its original ethereal beauty, only the wasteland that it became much later.

 The background music for the Yr sequences is a recording of a Balinese Kecak, the ceremonial chant of the sacred monkeys from the Ramayana.

-In a 2006 interview, Greenberg recalled that she was not consulted on any aspect of the film, and was contacted only by Bibi Andersson.
+In a 2006 interview, Greenberg recalled that she was not consulted on any aspect of the film, and she was contacted only by Bibi Andersson.
 She recalled Andersson telling her that the producers had said Greenberg could not be consulted as she was "hopelessly insane".

 The studio is listed as "Imorh" Productions, imorh (variously meaning "sleep", "death" or "insanity") being an Yri word from the novel.